 The Psalter: The Psalter was one of the earliest versions of medieval manuscripts, first appearing as early as the 9th-century.
 The Psalter contained Psalms and other devotional texts which were recited during the week as morning and evening prayers.

 The Missal: The Missal is a liturgical service book used by a priest to conduce Mass.
 A medieval missal was modular in fashion, and typically began with a calendar.
 The Missal contained the Canon of the Mass, the Sanctoral, a prescribed outline of saints’ days for the entire year; and the Common, a section of Masses in honor of saints not included by name.
 It concludes with special notes for votive Masses, which offer protection against temptation and bad omens, as well as the Mass for the Dead.

 The Breviary: The Breviary was not typically used at the altar, containing hymns, readings, Psalms, and anthems for morning and evening prayer.
 In its full version, the Breviary includes the whole book of Psalms.
 Unlike the Missal, which was used only by priests, Breviaries were also used monks and laymen.
 There are slight differences between monastic and secular Breviaries, most notably in the number of lessons contained in each.
 By examining the calendar within a monastic Breviary, scholars can determine whether it was used in an Augustinian, Dominican, Franciscan monastery.

-For more information on collecting a medieval illuminated manuscript from Park West Gallery, please contact our gallery consultants at (800) 521-9654 ext.
+To collect a medieval illuminated manuscript from Park West Gallery, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 or email@example.com.